saliormoon/Cookbook/recipes/FindingConnectedVerticesForSubgraphs.md

 With combinatoric knowledge we know that `n * (n-1) = counter` is the formula to identify the real amount of vertices n forming connections.
 This can be transformed into an expression we can execute in AQL `0.5 + SQRT(0.25 + LENGTH(counter))` following the Reduced quadratic equation.

-Now we can identiry all connecting vertices for a given subset of the graph.
+Now we can identify all connecting vertices for a given subset of the graph.
 However we are only interested in the ones of type cross.
 As we have used a different collection for them we can simply apply a restriction to `GRAPH_COMMON_NEIGHBORS` to only consider vertices from this special collection.
 The last thing to do is to put everything together: